by Jon Luskin

 - The financial strength of the pension / company providing the pension

 The choice to annuitize a pension is a very personal decision.
 There is no one-size-fits-all answer.
 But, the financial advisor almost has the same answer: take the lump-sum distribution.
 Why does the financial advisor want you to take the money and run?
 Because having a client get a big chunk of cash means the advisor has a chance to get a piece of cash from:

 - Getting a commission on selling life insurance

 - Getting a commission from selling a mutual fund

 - Getting a bigger assets under management fee for investment management

 The Department of Labor rulings are a good start – but there are still many conflicts of interest in the industry.

 How do you get the best possible advice from a financial advisor?
-Work with an advisor who
+Find a financial advisor who

 - pledged themselves as a fiduciary

 Lastly, skip the AUM billing model.
 Instead, choose a fee-only CFP® professional pledged as a fiduciary who charges via: